DLR-RM/stable-baselines3/docs/guide/save_format.md

 # Restores the pre-2.10 loading behavior for checkpoints that contain
 # lambda functions, local classes, or custom gym environments:
 loaded = PPO.load("model.zip", deserialization_mode="legacy")

+# If you only load models from trusted sources, you can silence the warning with:
+# import warnings
+# warnings.filterwarnings("ignore", message="Loading a model checkpoint that contains cloudpickle-serialized objects", category=UserWarning)
 ```

 ### Extending the Safe Allowlist